BasJansweijer/ChessBitBoards/docs/Optimization.md

 ### Memoization of allPieces

 From the profiling we observed that or'ing together the pieces in the black and white piece sets took >10% of the execution time.
 Since the bitboards only update when a move is made we decided to memoize the bitboard of all white pieces and of all black pieces in the respective PieceSet instances and update them in when a move is made.
 This increased performance to 12,618,242 nps.
 (In the profiling the allPieces now only uses ~6% of the execution time)

+### replace std::array with c style array in MoveList

+Achieved a slight increase to 12,981,934 nps.

+### Use template specialization to prevent checking whose move it is.